Key Takeaways

 1. Keep the Lines of Communication Open

 Whether you’re supporting your household with a partner, a family member, or anyone else, the first thing you need to do is to make sure you are all on the same page.
-Before diving into the specifics about the ideal family budget, going over a family budget template, or reviewing the numbers, any financial decision-makers of the household need to have an honest talk about the individual and collective financial goals of the household.
+Before you get into any of the specifics about what’s going to make up the ideal family budget for you, the main decision-makers of the household need to have an honest talk about everyone’s financial goals.

-One thing to squash immediately is any guilt that’s being thrown from any side about another’s goals or spending habits.
-Different people may have slightly different personal priorities, and those differences need to be respected.
-One person might prefer to save all their money, while another may have a few things they like to indulge in on occasion.
-The key is to be understanding and compromise – as long as no one is falling into bad financial habits.
+One thing to squash right off the bat is any guilt that’s being thrown from any side about another’s goals or spending habits.
+Different people are going to have slightly different personal priorities, and those differences need to be respected.
+One person might want to save as much of their money as they can, and someone else might want to treat themselves from time to time.
+The key is to be understanding and compromise, as long as no one is falling into bad financial habits.

 2. Set Concrete Goals

-If you want to give your family budget a chance to accomplish what it’s meant to, you’re going to need to set concrete goals and make sure your personal priorities align with those of your family.
-This is why it’s so important to talk these things over with your partner or anyone else.
+If you want to give your family budget a chance to accomplish what it’s meant to, you’re going to need to set goals and make sure your personal priorities work alongside your family’s.

 3. Start Tracking Your Expenses and Income

-Before you start deciding where your money should be going, you’ll need to get a better sense of your financial standing.
+Before you start deciding where your money should be going, you’ll need to get a better sense of where your finances stand.
 Start by going over your bank statements and review all of your expenses over the last two months.
-This may give you some valuable insights into where your money is going and whether some of it could be put to better use.
-Finding some of your financial blind spots can help you to start the process of implementing better spending habits.
+This can give you some useful insights into where your money is going and whether some of it could be put to better use.
+Finding some of your financial blind spots can help you work towards building better spending habits.

 Assess Your Financial Standing

-As you go through the process of tracking your expenses, start to separate them into discrete categories to help you stay organized and give you more insight into where your money is going.
+As you go through the process of tracking your expenses, start to separate them into different categories.
 These could be things like housing costs, food, entertainment, and debt.
-Try not to fall into the trap of getting overly detailed during this part of the process.
+Try not worry too much about getting overly detailed in your breakdown.
 At this point, all you’re looking for is broad categories to get your family budget started.
-There’s no need to spend an excessive amount of time here and risk the possibility of giving up before you’ve really started.

-Once you’ve separated your expenses into different categories and know how much money is going into each of them, separate them once more into fixed and variable expenses.
-Your fixed expenses are things that will be relatively simple to account for in your family budget, whereas your variable expenses may change from month to month or even week to week.
-It may also be a good idea to identify the expenses that are discretionary, meaning the ones that aren’t essential.
+Once you’ve separated your expenses into different categories and know how much money is going into each of them, separate them again into fixed and variable expenses.
+Your fixed expenses are going to any sort of bill that stays the same every month.
+These things are usually a bit easier to work into your budget because they don’t change.
+Variable expenses can be a bit trickier to account for because they can change from month to month or even week to week.

 4. Look to Cut Spending

-If you’re finding that money is tight, you’re having trouble paying your bills, your debt payments are getting a little too high, or you want to start saving more money, you may want to start looking for ways to cut back on your spending.
+If you’re finding that money is tight, you’re having trouble paying your bills, your debt payments are getting a little too high, or you want to start saving more money, it’s probably a good idea to start looking for ways to cut back on your spending.

 5. Contribute Towards Your Savings

-Once all of your essential expenses are accounted for at the end of the month, the next thing you may want to contribute towards is your savings.
+Saving isn’t for the future.
+You’ve got to start today, even if small.
 When it comes to savings, building your emergency fund is a great place to start.
 This money is meant to be there to help you handle emergency expenses that come out of nowhere.
-Take a look here to learn more about how to build an emergency savings fund.

 Review Your Family Budget Regularly

-We know that the prospect of putting together a budget for your entire household can be daunting, but if you want to move towards a positive financial future, it’s an important step to take.
+Putting together a budget for your entire household can sound like a scary task, but if you want to work towards a healthy financial future, it’s an important step to take.

 And remember, it’s great to put together a family budget, but the work doesn’t stop there.
-Circumstances change, and these shift in variables are going to have to be accounted for in how you manage your money.
-Make sure you review your budget on a regular basis, consult it when you’re making a big purchase or financial decision, and use it as a roadmap to help you live within your means.
+Circumstances change, and these changes are going to affect how you manage your money.
+Make sure you review your budget on a regular basis, check in with it when you’re making a big purchase or financial decision, and use it as a roadmap to help you live within your means.

 Disclaimer: This article provides general information only and does not constitute financial, legal or other professional advice.
 For full details, see CreditFresh’s Terms of Use.